-Instagram and Facebook Reels are the most popular forms of content today, so make sure you create content for those channels.
+Instagram and Facebook Reels are the most popular forms of content today, perfect for behind-the-scenes and short, relatable videos.

 Drive your social media followers to your Etsy listings by leaving links to your store or products in the caption area.
 On Instagram, place a link to your store in your profile bio.

 Offer Solid Customer Service To Get Your First Positive Reviews.

 When running an online business, your existing customers are your best contacts.
 Studies show that returning loyal customers spend about 33% more on your products than new ones.